 The celebrity tomato is an All American Selection (AAS) winner variety of the tomato plant.
 It has more disease resistance than just about any other cultivar and is considered the standard for hybrid tomatoes.

 It’s highly adaptable and almost entirely maintenance-free.
-Qualities that enable it to thrive in a wide range of conditions and make it a favorite among tomato growers.
+Qualities that enable it to thrive in a wide range of conditions and make it a favorite among tomato growers and first-time gardeners.

 The cultivar was developed at Seminis Vegetable Seeds by Colen Wyatt.
 One of the most successful plant breeders of the 20th century.